Soile Isokoski to chair the jury of the IXth Mirjam Helin Competition

 The IXth Mirjam Helin Singing Competition will take place in Helsinki between 3-12 June 2024.
 The preliminaries will be arranged in the R building of the Sibelius Academy of the University of the Arts Helsinki, and the semi-finals and finals in the Helsinki Music Centre (Musiikkitalo).
 The orchestra for the competition is the Helsinki Philharmonic Orchestra.

-The competition is open to all singers, with the age limits of 30 (women) and 32 (men).
+The competition is open to all singers born 1992 or later.
 The competition is known for demanding a broad repertoire (Baroque music, Lied, opera) while at the same time allowing great liberty in the choice of music.

 The programme does not include any obligatory compositions or composers.
 The semi-finals do, however, include a song by a Finnish composer.
 There is a Special Prize for the best performance by a non-Finnish singer of a Finnish song.